 Ingredients

-Here are the items you'll need to make this sauce:
+Here are the ingredients you’ll need to make this sauce:

 - garlic, minced